agarcian031/apartment-site/README.md

 ---
 ### Overview:

 This is a project to focus on practicing and implementing the things learned from DPL prep-work sections on HTML and CSS.
-The website is not completed yet and still needs a **contact** form.
+The website is not yet completed, as it is not completely responsive yet.
 The project covers a mock site for an apartment complex.
-The website is not completely responsive yet.

 ---
 ### What Was Learned (so far):